-Other revenues attributable to Sogou are IVAS revenues primarily derived from the operation of Web games and mobile games developed by third parties, as well as other products and services that Sogou provides to users.
+Other revenues attributable to Sogou are IVAS revenues primarily derived from Sogou's offering of Web games and mobile games developed by third parties, and revenues from other products and services that Sogou provides to users.

 Changyou

 Other revenues attributable to Changyou are primarily from its cinema advertising business and are also from IVAS.